firepool7030/SAP_BTP/README.md

 # SAP_BTP
-SAP BTP Project using MM, FI Module
+## Developing SAP Fiori Apps for MM & FI on the BTP Trial Environment